 Impact of Gesture

-The Gesture feature of LOOMO was released in October 2018.
+The Gesture feature of Loomo was launched in October 2018.

 Product weekly usage time:

-It was a good reward for me to receive positive evaluations and sincere suggestions from the LOOMO support website.
+Gesture feature also received positive evaluations and sincere suggestions from the Loomo support website.

 This is a precious opportunity to let me realize that in-depth communication between different team roles can profoundly change the design.